 Proofread Anywhere is designed for beginners as well as more experienced proofreaders.
 Caitlin says: “I have seen proofreading rocket people from the sidelines into 9-5 jobs at court reporting agencies and being paid 3x what they were earning before.”

 If you're unsure about which of the two courses to take, think about how you're planning to use the course material.
 If you want to proofread legal records, the Transcription Proofreading Course is definitely the one for you.
-But if you're more interested in proofreading general texts—such as books, blog posts, and academic material—the General Proofreading Course is a better fit.
+But the General Proofreading Course is a better fit if you're more interested in proofreading general texts—such as books, blog posts, and academic material.

 Proofreading is the editing skill of checking spelling, punctuation, and grammar in written material.
 Proofreading rates vary depending on the proofreader's experience and geographical location.
 As proofreading is a specialized skill set and a people-oriented profession, knowledge of proofreading terminology and proofreader's tools/software is critical.
 Proofread Anywhere provides you with the proofreading skills, tactics, strategies, and tips that you need to succeed.